On the Road……From the 2009 Archives

 Gear Gallery……The Quotidian Nishiki Sport

-The Nishiki is great city bike.
+The Nishiki is a great city bike.
 The upright position is so comfortable (the height of the handlebars really contributes to this) that I ride it instead of my Guerciotti or Ebisu on errands around town.

 I use it for trips to the Post Office, the Coffee Roastery, the Good Earth, the Scoop, Gestalt Haus, Fat Angel, and (especially) the hardware store.
 I’ve carried four cans of paint (two one-gallon cans and two one-quart cans) by using the front basket and then hanging one of the gallon cans around the handlebar grip.
 I’ve also carried 10 eight-foot strips of redwood lathe.